bauhuasbadguy/AES_encryption/README.md

 W<sub>i</sub> = W<sub>i-N</sub> &bigoplus; W<sub>i-1</sub>

-This process is repeated until 44, 32 bit words have been generated, allowing for 10 AddRoundKey steps and the introductary AddKey step.
+This process is repeated until 44, 32 bit words have been generated, allowing for 10 AddRoundKey steps and the introductory AddKey step.

 #### Generation of subkeys in AES-192 ####